mikemo2195054/mikemo2195054.github.io/_posts/2024-11-11-start-of-blog-random-writings.markdown

 I decided to continue participating in Science Olympiad club, and it sure has been super relaxing.
 I played some tennis with some of the teammates after the club activity on Thursday after school.

-I actually forgot another thing about math: Multivariable Calculus.
-If I am writing a formal essay, I would move this paragraph to a paragraph above it.
+I also took Multivariable Calculus at UNH with 2 classmates in my school.
 My comment about this class is everything was good except for the things that are not good.
 The reason why the cuvature rate formula looks like

 $$ \kappa = \left| \frac{d\overrightarrow{T}}{ds} \right| $$

 was my favorite thing in the class, although neither the professor nor the TA mentioned about it.
 I'm quite excited that I will prove a theorem about electric flux in the future in this class because that's exactly what I'm studying in physics.

+# Sports

+Team/Individual Sports was so fun.
+I played many sports with my classmates in this class, including Ryder, River and Jacob.
+At the beginning, we played flag football.
+I played this sport in EPW, but it's really fun to play it again with people who enjoy sports.
+We created a lot of fun memories through flag football, and it greatly trained my stamina by running.

+After flag football ends, we played softball.
+I remember I played the indoor version of it: stickball in 10th grade.
+It was also really fun except I had to wait for a long time tfor my bchance to hit, and my classmates can often easily catch my ball which made me out.
+However, being on the fielding team is fun and I caught some balls.
+It was really happy when the whole class cheered for me catching the ball.

+Recently, we played pickleball.
+With my tennis expereince, me and Cabet quickly became the champion of the whole class.
+It was also really happy.